-- 1 The total works cost is the sum of the following: construction cost, construction on costs and construction contingency. - 2 The estimated cost is the sum of the following: land cost and total works cost.
+2 - The estimated cost is the sum of the following: land cost and total works cost.
 This is expressed in current cost terms as at the base date (FY 2021/22).

-8 The Schedule of Works may be updated from time to time as information regarding infrastructure upgrades which are required to service the PDA is reviewed and/or becomes available.
+&lt;sup>8 The Schedule of Works may be updated from time to time as information regarding infrastructure upgrades which are required to service the PDA is reviewed and/or becomes available.